RossJayJones/rossjayjones.github.io/_posts/2018-09-29-injecting-services-into-validation-attributes-aspnetcore.md

 For this example, when given a model which contains a name and a list of items, we want to be sure that those values are contained within some pre-defined data stored away in a database or service.

-Then given a model which looks like this
+Given a model which appears as follows

 {% highlight C# %}
 public class ValuesModel